graphomania/tg/README.md

 List of additions:

-1. Scheduling for messages.
+1. Request limiting.
 Keeping in head quotas per chat and the global one.
-2. Handling albums.
+2. Handling albums as arrays of contexts.
 3. Support for large files via local telegram-bot-api.
+4. Extra utilities for uploading videos gracefully (especially the large ones).

 ---